Fire breaks out in CBI building | Law-Order

 - India

-A fire broke out in the CBI building at the CGO complex in the Lodhi Road area on Thursday morning, officials said.
+A fire broke out in the CBI building at CGO complex in Lodhi Road area on Thursday morning, officials said.

-Fire officials said a call about a blaze at the building was received at 11.36 am.
+Fire officials said a call about a blaze was received at 11.36 am.

-Subsequently, six fire tenders were rushed to the spot, and the blaze was brought under control, a senior fire official said.
+Six fire tenders were rushed to the spot and the blaze was brought under control, a senior fire official said.